September 1, 2022

 This is incredibly useful as you’ll be able to see how customer service stats affect marketing attempts and how you can create a strategy to make these departments work better together.
-It enables team building, and brings together team members who might not work together and provides useful insight into the business’ overall revenue stream.
+It enables team building, promotes a culture of mentoring, and brings together team members who might not work together and provides useful insight into the business’ overall revenue stream.

 4. Accurate Forecasts